Last updated: July 30, 2021

 → hr.ubc.ca: Information and resources for managing/supervising and working during COVID-19.

 → vpstudents.ubc.ca: Additional information and resources for members of the Vice-President, Students (VPS) portfolio, which includes all SHCS staff.

 Departmental Updates for SHCS

 Find out about how each of the SHCS departments is responding to COVID-19.

-Strong encouragement (and detailed instructions) to maintain physical distancing, and enact enhanced cleaning/hygiene protocols are being regularly communicated to all residents.
+Strong encouragement and detailed information about mandatory and recommended public health advice and enhanced cleaning/hygiene protocols are being regularly communicated to all residents.

 Enhanced cleaning and sanitizing is ongoing.
-A limited number of units suitable for self-isolation have been set aside.
+Units suitable for self-isolation have been set aside.
 Instructional flyers are available for these units and include resources and recommendations as well as information from the BCCDC for people who have been tested for COVID-19 and then directed to self-isolate.

 Restaurants & Catering

-UBC Parking will be reinstating hourly parking rates effective May 4.
+UBC Parking reinstated hourly parking rates effective May 4.
 If you have a permit, there are no changes.
 You can continue to park for free in the locations your permit allows.

 For permit holders requiring a refund, we will continue to process refunded permits at the end of the month